tinkerbell-r/geanos-phantom-performance/README.md

 > [!WARNING]
 > ### ⚠️ Important: Safety & Compatibility
-> As requested by the Foundry VTT Core Team, please be aware that GPP operates deep within the client-side data architecture.
+> Please be aware that GPP operates deep within the client-side data architecture.
 >
 > *   **Experimental Nature:** While GPP uses **Atomic Verification** to protect your data, the sheer variety of game systems and the combination of hundreds of community modules can create a volatile environment.
 > *   **Potential Risks:** In rare cases, complex module interactions could lead to UI misbehavior or data inconsistencies.